Nicolapps/mapkit-react/README.md

 Use Apple Maps in your React apps!

 ## Demo
-You can see the library in action by cloning the project and running the following command:
+You can see the library in action on [**the Storybook examples**](https://nicolapps.github.io/mapkit-react/).

+You can run the examples locally by cloning the project and running the following command:

 ```sh
 STORYBOOK_MAPKIT_JS_TOKEN="…" npm run storybook